nudibranchrecords/hedron/docs/dev/index.md

     scene - This is the THREE object for the scene.
 You can also access the THREE renderer using scene.renderer

+    params - The sketch params when the sketch first initialises

     meta - This is an object with meta data that might be useful.
 It has the following properties: sketchesFolder - The path to the sketches folder on your computer.
 Useful if you need to link to a resource such as an image.

-    params - The sketch params when the sketch first initialises **/ constructor (scene, meta, params) {
+  **/
+  constructor (scene, params, meta) {
     /** HEDRON TIP **
       Must define a "root" property as a THREE.Group or THREE.Object3D Hedron looks for this and will add it to the scene.